hlr lookup

 Cell Id lookup:

 Cell Id lookup maybe provide an additional parameter in the HLR lookup result.
 Cell id gives more accurate location information.
-On receiving cell id lookup, HLR has to perform a cell id get operation with the VLR.
+On receiving a cell id lookup, HLR has to perform a cell id get operation with the VLR.
 VLR returns the LAC (location area code) and Cell (ID) along with MCC and MNC.
 The service provider can drive approx location coordinates from cell id and other parameters.

 Cell Id lookup call flow:

 SS7 MAP level, the lookup nodes send the ATI or Any Time Interrogation GSM MAP 09:02 operation to the HLR.
-HLR sends the PSI or Provides subscriber Info, to the VLR.
-On success, the VLR sends the cell id in the response of PSI, the cell id information, is relayed to the lookup node in the ATI response.
+HLR sends the PSI or Provides subscriber Info to the VLR.
+On success, the VLR sends the cell id in the response of PSI, and the cell id information, is relayed to the lookup node in the ATI response.

 What is IMSI Lookup?

 IMSI lookup is the process of getting IMSI using a mobile number.
-IMSI provides full information about the mobile operator and subscriber.
+IMSI provides complete information about the mobile operator and subscriber.
 The next step for a lookup service provider should have access to the MCC and MNC databases.
 One can offer IMSI lookup service by using an HLR lookup service and access to the MCC and MNC databases.

 HLR lookup service selection: